gbgabiola/jsbootcamp/11-basic-tools/50-cli.md

 - `cat`, `tail` and `grep` are super useful commands to work with files
 - `pico`, `nano`, `vim` and `emacs` are commonly installed editors
 - `whereis` shows where a command is located on the system

-## The Command History

-- pressing the `up` and `down` arrow key lets us navigate back and forth to see what commands we entered previously
-- typing a command, Bash can autocomplete it by referencing a previously entered command in the history, try it by pressing `esc` followed by `tab`

 ## File Permissions